patrykwitek/Garden-Design-App-.NET-Angular/README.md

 ![pavements visualisation](https://github.com/user-attachments/assets/c9082e98-2c36-4a8e-be4e-533291179f0c)

 The pavement position is selected by using the tool.
-The algorithm recognises the places where a footpath can be added -the entrances to the garden and the continuation of established footpaths.
+The algorithm recognises the places where a footpath can be added - the entrances to the garden and the continuation of established footpaths.

 Users can cancel the selection of the walkway at any time by pressing the ESC button.